hexaxsoftwares/houx.js/README.md

 e.g.

 ***onConnected, onDisconnected, onAdopted and onAttrsChanged***

+NodeMake props same as a widget parans, with validations and inheritance for none props defined attributes.
 # Slots
 Slots provide a way to pass content to your child widget, from the parent widget.

 You can define slots in your widget's template using the <slot> tag.
 The passed content will be rendered in the slot tag as a default slot.

 Slot tags with no name attribute, will specifically be rendered as a default slot, you can as well, specifically set a default slot by setting the name attribute to default.
 ```javascript